Coming to Val Thorens by car

 - Motorhomes can park in the P2 car park, right at the resort entrance (please note that spaces cannot be guaranteed without pre-booking).
 A “Flot Bleu” service point (which operates on 2€ coins) is available for emptying wastewater and filling up freshwater tanks.
 You will need your own source of electricity as there is no charging point.

-- All sizes of snow socks and snow chains are available to buy from the counters, as well as antifreeze suitable for diesel engines.
+- Sale of snow socks and snow chains (wide choice) at the Valhtoparc counters, as well as antifreeze for diesel engines, brushes, etc.